Antoine Henri Becquerel

 Prize share: 1/2

-In 1897 when Henri Becquerel researched the newly discovered X-rays it led to studies of how uranium salts are influenced by light.
-By accident, he discovered that the uranium salts spontaneously emitted a penetrating radiation that could be registered on a photographic plate.
-Further studies made it clear that this radiation was something new - not the same type as X-rays.
-He had discovered a new phenomenon - radioactivity.
+When Henri Becquerel investigated the newly discovered X-rays in 1896, it led to studies of how uranium salts are affected by light.
+By accident, he discovered that uranium salts spontaneously emit a penetrating radiation that can be registered on a photographic plate.
+Further studies made it clear that this radiation was something new and not X-ray radiation: he had discovered a new phenomenon, radioactivity.